ashbir/mathpix/README.md

 1. Uploads PDFs to the Mathpix API
 2. Optionally anonymizes filenames for privacy
 3. Uses streaming to receive results page-by-page in real-time
 4. Writes Mathpix Markdown (.mmd) output files
+5. Downloads images referenced in MMD or supported JSON formats (like `lines.json`, `lines.mmd.json`), updates the documents to use local image paths, and stores images in a subdirectory named after the source file.
-5. Can manage documents stored on the Mathpix server
+6. Can manage documents stored on the Mathpix server

 ## Troubleshooting